oikeuttaelaimille/salesforce-mailchimp/README.md

-# salesforce-mailchimp
+# Mailchimp Apex API

-Mailchimp Apex API
+This code implements certain parts of mailchimp api in salesforce Apex language.